MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbServer/management-tools/resource-kit-tools.md

 ### <a name="purpose"></a>Zweck

-ABSConfig bietet eine schnelle und einfache Möglichkeit, Skype for Business Server 2015 Address Book Service anzupassen.
+ABSConfig bietet eine schnelle und einfache Möglichkeit, Skype for Business Server 2015-Adressbuchdienst anzupassen.

 ### <a name="requirements"></a>Anforderungen